Loading...

 This spurred communities within the small port city to work collaboratively and target the issue from multiple areas, including health, unemployment, social disadvantage, and education.

-It has five main working groups: the Employment Partnership Group, education, and industry collaborative BIG, the Local Drug Action Team, Grade 5 work exposure program Dream Big, and the intensive education program Every Day Counts.
+It has five main working groups: the Employment Partnership Group, the education and industry collaborative BIG, the Local Drug Action Team, the Grade 5 work exposure program Dream Big, and the intensive education program Every Day Counts.

 The Australian federal government has committed nearly 2 million dollars to support the initiative with hopes of aiding its data collection and evaluation.